-On14 February 2013, the European Commission has published a proposal (the "Commission's Proposal") for a Directive for a common FTT in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia (the participating Member States).
+On 14 February 2013, the European Commission has published a proposal (the "Commission's Proposal") for a Directive for a common FTT in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia (the "participating Member States").

-The Commission's Proposal has very broad scope and could, if introduced, apply to certain dealings in the Series D Bonds (including secondary market transactions) in certain circumstances.
+The Commission's Proposal has very broad scope and could, if introduced, apply to certain dealings in the Series E Bonds (including secondary market transactions) in certain circumstances.

 Under the Commission's Proposal the FTT could apply in certain circumstances to persons both within and outside of the participating Member States.
-Generally, it would apply to certain dealings in the Series D Bonds where at least one party is a financial institution, and at least one party is established in a participating Member State.
+Generally, it would apply to certain dealings in the Series E Bonds where at least one party is a financial institution, and at least one party is established in a participating Member State.
 A financial institution may be, or be deemed to be, "established" in a participating Member State in a broad range of circumstances, including (a) by transacting with a person established in a participating Member State or (b) where the financial instrument which is subject to the dealings is issued in a participating Member State.

-A joint statement issued in May 2014 by ten of the eleven participating Member States indicated an intention to implement the FTT progressively, such that it would initially apply to shares and certain derivatives, with this initial implementation occurring by 1 January 2016.
-The FTT, as initially implemented on this basis, may not apply to dealings in the Series D Bonds.
+Joint statements issued by participating Member States indicate an intention to implement the FTT by 1 January 2016.

-The FTT proposal remains subject to negotiation between the participating Member States.
-It may therefore be altered prior to any implementation.
-Additional EU Member States may decide to participate.

-Prospective holders of the Series D Bonds are advised to seek their own professional advice in relation to the FTT.
+However, the FTT proposal remains subject to negotiation between the participating Member States and the scope of any such tax is uncertain.
+Additional EU Member States may decide to participate .
+Prospective holders of the Serie s E Bonds are advise ed to seek their own professional advice in r elation to the FTT.